Success0452/Success0452/README.md

 <h3 align="center">I'm a passionate Software Developer</h3>
-<h4 align="center">have experience in developing mobile applications, creating api for backend development, and writing smart contracts for web3 Integration</h4>
+<h4 align="center">I have experience in developing mobile applications, creating api for backend development, and writing smart contracts for web3 Integration</h4>

 ## 🙋‍♂️ About Me